rajat98/cab-booking-lld/README.md

 - Interface for managing ride-related operations.
 - Method: `endTrip(Ride ride)` - Marks the end of a ride and calculates the final trip cost.

-## Usage

-To use these service interfaces, you should create classes that implement these interfaces and provide concrete implementations of the defined methods.
-These interfaces serve as the contract for your cab booking system.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.